The challenge

 The customer reports increased tenant satisfaction through automatic gate opening and better day-to-day information.

-And, critically, the people inside the vehicles are treated as the property owners customers, or his tenants´ customers, rather than a customer of a parking operator running his own business disconnected from the primary purpose of the building.
+And, critically, the people inside the vehicles are treated as the property owner's customers, or his tenants´ customers, rather than a customer of a parking operator running his own business disconnected from the primary purpose of the building.

 Conclusion